 Prior to the devastating flood waters, Rockwood had a series of political setbacks as well.
 He was feeling pressured by the newly formed Reclamation Service which was interested in building four large reservoirs along the Colorado River to reclaim 90,000 acres in Arizona’s Yuma Valley.
 The Reclamation Service wanted to include the Imperial Valley in its scheme to help reduce the overall cost involved.
 If the Reclamation Service was successful in its attempts, he would soon be out of business.

-Ultimately, the flood event proved to be too much to bear, even for the Southern Pacific.
+Ultimately, the flooding was too much to bear, even for the Southern Pacific.
 The company went into receivership with both Mexican and American creditors.
 Chaos ensued with both sides of the border wanting different things.
 The canal system went unmanaged for years and was left to deteriorate as all sides worked through the complicated receivership process.

 Valley residents were understandably upset.
 They had grown tired of the onerous conditions imposed by the Mexican government and the inability of Rockwood’s company to manage water delivery.
 They demanded public ownership of the water supply system.
 Furthermore, they wanted to avoid any further overreach of the Mexican government.
 They wanted an “All American Canal.”